 The U.S. has a higher degree of income inequality than comparably wealthy countries

 The U.S. has a higher degree of income inequality than any comparably wealthy and sizable country.
 The Gini index is a measure of income inequality on a scale of 0 to 100, where higher values indicate a less equal distribution of income.
 The most recent available data from the World Bank indicate that the U.S. has the highest level of income inequality among comparably wealthy and sizable nations.
-This trend has held steady for at least 2 decades in the countries with available data.
+This trend has held steady for at least two decades in the countries with available data.

 Americans with lower incomes are less likely to report being in good health than those with high incomes